 Best practices to prevent privilege escalation attacks

-Organizations must protect all their critical systems and data as well as other areas that may look unattractive to the attackers.
+Organizations must protect all their critical systems and data as well as other areas that may look attractive to the attackers.
 All that an attacker requires is to penetrate a system.
 Once inside, they can look for vulnerabilities that they exploit further to gain additional permissions.
 Other than protecting the assets against external threats, it is equally important to put enough measures to prevent internal attacks.

 While actual measures may differ according to the systems, networks, environment, and other factors, below are some techniques organizations can use to secure their infrastructure.